transkatgirl/Tapestry-Loom/README.md

 	- This is due to a bug in egui regarding textedit underline rendering
 - Tab bars are not read by screen readers
 	- This is due to a bug in egui_tiles
+- The application slowly leaks memory as UI state for closed weaves persists after the UI is closed
+	- This is due to a bug in egui

 If you are experiencing an issue not listed here or in this [repository's active issues](https://github.com/transkatgirl/Tapestry-Loom/issues), please file an issue so that it can be fixed.